Why we love it

 - Weights, belts, and scuba safety equipment (personal marine rescue GPS, storm whistle, diving beacon, and surface marker buoy)

-- Additional fees, payable locally: Galápagos National Park Tax, payable on arrival at San Cristobal Airport and Ingala Transfer Card, payable on arrival at Guayaquil or Quito Airport
+- Additional fees, payable locally: Galápagos National Park Tax, payable on arrival in Galápagos and Ingala Transfer Card, payable on arrival at Guayaquil or Quito Airport

 - Soft and alcoholic drinks

 - Travel insurance (Medical coverage, Trip cancellation & Dive Accident insurance)

 - Galápagos Marine Reserve, established in 1998, is the second-largest marine preserve in the world

 - The Marine Reserve has been added as a UNESCO World Heritage Site since 2001 (an expansion from the Galápagos National Park which was recognized in 1978)

 - Located at the confluence of three ocean currents, the Galápagos are a “melting pot” of marine species: the extraordinary diversity of marine life is unmatched anywhere else in the world

 - Nearly 20% of marine life in Galápagos is endemic, found nowhere else on earth, such as the world’s only marine iguana and the most northern-living penguin

 - Due to the island topography, pelagic species such as tuna, manta ray, and hammerhead shark can be seen extremely close to the shoreline

 - The diversity of underwater terrain is exceptional and cannot be found anywhere else in the world